Yot360/mc-server-python/README.md

 (Java is also required of course, download it at java.com or with your package manager)

-After python3 is installed run `pip install mc-server-python`.
+After python3 is installed run `pip install mc-server-setup`.
-When pip is done installing the package run `mc_server_python`. <p>Follow the instructions to get up and running!</p>
+When pip is done installing the package run `mc_server_setup`. <p>Follow the instructions to get up and running!</p>

 ## Follow me